revng/revng/docs/RevambUsage.rst

 :``-S``, ``--use-debug-symbols``: If they are available, ELF sections and
                                   function symbols are employed to identify
                                   executable code and function boundaries.
 This
-                                  options is useful evaluate `revamb` ignoring
+                                  options is useful evaluate `revng` ignoring
                                   the code issue.
 :``-b``, ``--bb-summary``: Output path for the CSV containing statistics about
                            the translated basic blocks.
-This option is deprecated in favor of using `revamb-dump` and will be removed.
+This option is deprecated in favor of using `revng-dump` and will be removed.
 Default: ``OUTFILE.bbsummary.csv``.
 :``-f``, ``--functions-boundaries``: Enable function boundaries detection.
 This
                                     process currently can be quite expensive and